RohanGautam/coral_annotation_qgis_scripts/README.md

-# Convinience scripts for annotation
+# Convenience scripts for annotation

 This repository contains some simple QGIS python scripts to make coral annotation easier.
 Mainly, these scripts aim to automate the following tasks: